sargonpiraev/gitlab-mcp-server/CONTRIBUTING.md

-# Contributing to gitlab
+# Contributing to GitLab API

-Thank you for your interest in contributing to the gitlab!
+Thank you for your interest in contributing to the GitLab API!
 This guide will help you get started with development.

 ## 🔧 Development Setup